Téléfoot: History

 After Roland's departure, Jeanpierre hosted the show in 2004, alongside Nathalie Renoux.
 In January 2005, they were replaced by Thierry Gilardi, who presented the show until his death in 2008.
 After his death, Téléfoot gave a special tribute to him, including interviews with Didier Drogba and Jacques Vendroux.
 Christian Jeanpierre took over from Gilardi as Téléfoot presenter, and his first programme was the one dedicated to Gilardi.
 Co-presenters alongside Jeanpierre included Frédéric Calenge and Charlotte Namura, and Bixente Lizarazu made guest host appearances on the show.
 After the 2018 FIFA World Cup, Jeanpierre was replaced by Grégoire Margotton as the main presenter of Téléfoot.

-In 2007, Téléfoot lost the rights to Ligue 1 football, after the Ligue de Football Professionnel awarded the rights to Canal+.
+In 2007, Téléfoot lost the rights to Ligue 1 football, after the Ligue de Football Professionnel awarded the rights to Canal+; subsequently France Télévisions obtained the highlights upon winning the tender for the Sunday magazine by creating France 2 Foot, which only lasted one season.
 Téléfoot continued to show highlights of foreign matches, European club competitions, and international matches.
 After the decision, former presenter Roland said that he would no longer watch Téléfoot, as he wanted to see French league goals.
 TF1 were the only free-to-air French channel with coverage of the 2018 FIFA World Cup.
 TF1 had won the rights to broadcast twelve matches at UEFA Euro 2020.

 In June 2020, it was announced that TF1 had partnered with new Ligue 1 rightsholder Mediapro to launch a Téléfoot-branded pay television channel.
 The channel closed on 8 February 2021 after Mediapro exited its contract, and Canal+ reassumed them on an interim basis.